Bring the heat with these homemade pickled jalapeño slices.

 Add some sweet heat to sandwiches, favorite side dishes, cornbread, and much more for this recipe for Cowboy Candy, a.k.a. candied jalapenos.
 This recipe is a refrigerator pickle, so all jars must be stored in the fridge.
 When you are done, save the syrup: it's got so many uses.

-1) Prep.
+Prep.
+Thoroughly wash the jalapeños.
 Wear disposable gloves when cutting and handling hot peppers and safety glasses are not a bad idea.
 Think you're a tough guy and don't need the protection?
 Do it barehanded and then go take a leak.
 Then, while you're crying, wipe your eyes.
-But for goodness sake, don't make love for 24 hours unless you've worn gloves.
-Once your protection is in place, cut off the top stem.
-Slice them into 1/8" rings unless you are afraid they will be too hot.
+But for goodness' sake, don't make love for 24 hours unless you've worn gloves.
+Once your protection is in place, cut off the top stem of each pepper then slice them into ⅛ inch rings, unless you are afraid they will be too hot.
 In this case, get a knife and reach down into the pepper with it and scrape off the white veins that hold the seeds (right).
 These veins also hold most of the heat.
 The seeds have some of the capsaicin, but not as much.
-Then rinse out the cavity and slice into 1/8" rings.
+Then rinse out the cavity and slice into ⅛ inch rings.

-2) Cook.
-Cook the water, sugar, and vinegar in a saucepan over medium heat until it boils and stir until all the sugar has dissolved.
+Cook.
+Cook the sugar, vinegar, and water in a saucepan over medium heat until it boils and stir until all the sugar has dissolved.
 I do the cooking on my grill or the side burner.
-It can really fill the house with pepper gas...
+It can really fill the house with pepper gas.

 How this recipe got its name